gefyrahq/gefyra/carrier/README.md

 Carrier to Stowaway.

 ## Basics
 Carrier is implemented with Nginx.
 The default configuration is shipped with the container image.
-An simple addition script rewrites Nginx's configuration and triggers the reload signal `nginx -s reload` at the end in order for Nginx so serve the required port.
+A simple addition script rewrites Nginx's configuration and triggers the reload signal `nginx -s reload` at the end in order for Nginx so serve the required port.